-The asset quality of the mortgage loans in pool D is solid thanks to the Danish mostly owneroccupied residential mortgage loans with a moderate LTV.
+The asset quality of the mortgage loans in pool C is solid thanks to the Norwegian and Swedish loans with a moderate to low LTV and relatively short remaining life.

-Our projection of default applicable to the residential mortgage portfolio uses an inverse Gaussian distribution characterised by a measure of mean default probability and a variance of correlation parameter.
-This approach is supported by the very high granularity of the assets based on a top-10 concentration of 0.5% for the 41,969 loans.
+Our projection of default applicable to the mortgage portfolio uses an inverse Gaussian distribution characterised by a measure of mean default probability and a variance of correlation parameter.
+This approach is supported by the granularity of the assets based on a top 10 concentration of less than 4.8% for the 639 rental residential and multifamily loans and 3.0% for the 3,614 commercial loans.

-Taking into consideration pool and line by line performance data we established an unchanged annual default rate of 0.40% for the residential mortgage loans.
-We assumed a coefficient of variation of 50%, which gives credit to the bank's moderate risk appetite but also the regionally well spread and granular residential mortgage portfolio.
+Taking into consideration pool and line by line performance data we established an annual default rate of 0.53% (WAL 4.3y) for the Swedish mortgage loans and 0.34% (WAL 1.8y) for the Norwegian mortgage loans.
+We assumed a coefficient of variation of 55% for both pools, which gives credit to the bank's moderate risk appetite and the regionally well spread portfolio but does also take into account the riskier nature of medium-term mortgage loans exposed to refinancing risk.

-Stressed mortgage recovery rates are 67.5%, up from 66.8% earlier.
-This reflects our updated value decline assumptions in accordance with our covered bond methodology together with a 25% haircut accounting for the 50% of second lien mortgages.
+Stressed mortgage recovery rates are 55% for the Swedish portfolio and 62.5%, respectively.
+This reflects our updated value decline assumptions in accordance with our covered bond methodology together with a 5% haircut accounting for the 15% of second lien mortgages.

-Danish security value haircuts (in %)
+Commercial security value haircuts (in %)